uhhcaitie/Coding4NonCoders/lab2/lab2.md

 2. Modify `plus_five` to multiply by 5 instead of adding

-3. Write a `for` loop that adds all of the numbers between 1 and 100.
+3. Write a `for` loop that adds all of the numbers between 1 to 100.
 After the loop, print the sum out.

+4. Define a function `square(x)` that calculates x^2.
+Then, write a `for` loop to print out the square of each number from 1 to 100